neerajankam/crypto-price-track/README.md

 # Crypto price tracker
-A simple FastAPI backend to fetch the buying and selling prices of cryptocurrencies from exchanges like Coinbase, Kraken and Gemini.
+A simple FastAPI backend to fetch the prices of cryptocurrencies, trades and balances from cryptocurrency exchanges - Coinbase, Kraken and Gemini.